NickGrunert/master-thesis/modules/02_algorithm.typ

     === Surface Growth <section:surface_growth>

     ==== Initial Creation of Surfaces
-    The subsequent generation of surfaces is enabled by the utilization of the edges that have been computed in the edge detection pipeline.
+    The subsequent generation of surfaces is enabled by the utilisation of the edges that have been computed in the edge detection pipeline.
     Initially, all edge pixels must be filtered out, leaving only non-edge pixels for consideration.
     The initial step involves the designation of one of these pixels as a surface.
     Subsequently, an iterative process is employed to append all adjacent pixels from the list of non-edges.
     This process is repeated until no connected pixels remain, at which point the current surface has grown to occupy the entirety of its available space.
     In the event that there are non-edge pixels remaining that have not yet been assigned to any surface, it is necessary to assign one of them as a new surface and to begin appending all adjacent pixels once more.
     This process is repeated until all pixels of the image are assigned.
-    There is no need for parameterization, nor are there any edge cases that must be considered.
+    There is no need for parameterisation, nor are there any edge cases that must be considered.

     ==== Separation and Relinking
     Next, the algorithm takes the generated surfaces and splits them on pixels that do not belong to edges but are adjacent to an edge, before attempting to reconnect such separated surfaces if their mean derivative is similar enough.